Welland: In popular culture

 Welland's Seaway Mall gained national attention when a flash mob was filmed singing the Hallelujah Chorus in the food court in November 2010.
 A video of the event went viral on YouTube, gaining 14.4 million views in less than a month.
 On 8 December, Canada AM broadcast a live performance from the same food court, drawing a crowd of about 500 people.

 Welland was the site of the first scene filmed for the movie Meatballs.
 Actor Bill Murray appears in front of the Kmart at Seaway Mall.

+The Welland International Flatwater Centre was featured on Season 9, Episode 6 of The Amazing Race Canada.
+Teams had to row a double scull along a 200-metre (660 ft) course on the Welland Canal within two minutes in order to receive their next clue from local rower, Rhonda Chopin.
+The episode aired August 15, 2023.